 Countries generally measure the rate of inflation based on data from the Consumer Price Index (CPI).
 The CPI measures the prices paid by consumers for specific goods over time.
-The rate of increase over a period of one year is representative of the rate of inflation.
+The rate of increase over a period of one year is the rate of inflation.

 The Producer Price Index

 The Producer Price Index (PPI) measures the seller side of inflation—namely, the difference in what a producer sells their goods for.
 It looks at how much selling prices rise over a given period to track inflation.

 This index tracks the price of goods before they reach the retail level.
 It’s mainly focused on raw materials and commodities, which are part of the cost of goods sold (COGS) for producers.

 Invest to Overcome Inflation

 In many ways, inflation is why people invest.
 Beyond growing accumulated wealth, investing helps it grow at a faster rate than inflation.
 This is also why many money managers and investment advisors calculate real rate of return instead of surface returns—to account for the money lost to inflation.